YesIDo49/YesIDo49/README.md

     * *Besides programming, I love travelling and discovering new places, especially when I travel abroad (sadly I can't leave due to the pandemic).*

     * *I also LOVE sleeping and eating (when I have the time to do so).
-They're essential to our well being I enjoy both of them.
+They're essential to our well being and I enjoy both of them.
 (By the way, for me food is more important than money, so you know how to pay me now).*

     * *As you can see, I love Kirby.
 I spent my entire childhood playing Kirby video games.
 Therefore, I love him.
 Plus, he's adorable, don't you think so too ?*

-    * *To be more serious, Being a front-end developper is my adult dream and I hope I will be an amazing when I'm done with school !*
+    * *To be more serious, Being a front-end developper is my adult dream and I hope I will be an amazing dev when I'm done with school !*

 <div align="center">
 <img src="kirby-dreaming.gif" alt="sleeping" width="350" height="200" />